sustech-cs304/team-project-2339/report/milestone1-2339.md

 ## Motivation

 Hardware programming has few debugging tools and is mostly bundled with bulky IDEs such as VIVADO.
 The processes of using those debuggers are often tedious and complex, which becomes a great obstacle when students start designing their implementation of a CPU and are met with numerous bugs undetectable during hardware simulation.
+An additional downside is that existing hardware debuggers are designed solely for the hardware description language used to implement the circuit, hence individual lines of instructions cannot be targeted for breakpoints.

 CPUs are complex, and sometimes the translation from a hardware descriptive language to an FPGA programming bitstream can be inaccurate and needs that portion of code rewritten.
 But during normal CPU execution, there’s no way to press pause and peek into the various signals present in the CPU, similar to what GDB provides for C programming.